json-everything/json-everything-docs/_docs/schema/codegen/patterns.md

 - `title` - Becomes the name of the type
 - `properties` - Lists any properties

-Also, for each of the properties, `readOnly` and `writeOnly` are individually supported to generate that property as read-only (no setter) or write-only (no getter), but both can't be `true`.
+For each of the properties, `readOnly` and `writeOnly` are individually supported to generate that property as read-only (no setter) or write-only (no getter), but both can't be `true`.

+Including `additionalProperties` with a value of `false` will generate a sealed class.
+Omit `additionalProperties` to generate an open class that can be inherited.

 Further discussion on how custom objects can be supported in JSON Schema code generation can be found [here](https://github.com/json-schema-org/vocab-idl/issues/46).